hacspec/hax/docs/blog/posts/announce-v0.1.md

 While hax can handle a substantial portion of Rust code, certain limitations remain.
-Features like Generic Associated Types (GATs), Rust nightly features, specific loop and pattern structures, and a range of mutations are not yet supported.
+Features like Generic Associated Types (GATs), some Rust nightly features, specific loop and pattern structures, and a range of mutations are not yet supported.

 ??? hint "Detailed list of unsupported features"